metaplex-foundation/developer-hub/src/pages/core/plugins/delegating-plugins.md

 ## Revoking an Authority

-//TODO
-Write about who's able to revoke the authority based on the plugin type.
+Once delegated the authority of a plugin can only be delegated back by the current authority.
+It can be done like this:

 {% dialect-switcher title="Revoking a Plugin Authority" %}
 {% dialect title="JavaScript" id="js" %}